 I play with a high action because the higher the action, the louder the guitar.
 It’s a comfort thing for me, too, because the action doesn’t need to be that sweet.
 My string tension is pretty low because I tune so low and if you don’t have a lot of tension and a low action, it’s just going to buzz.

-You are fairly small stature and play large instruments, do you have any advice for smaller players?
+You have a fairly small stature and play large instruments.
+Do you have any advice for smaller players?

 I find it harder to play smaller guitars, it hurts my back to hunch over a parlor guitar.
 With a bigger guitar, I can sit up straighter.